Fledglings at Salhouse School

 Download the Fledglings Prospectus here for more detailed information.
 You can also download the Fledglings Registration Form here.

 Salhouse Primary School runs a Breakfast Club from 7.45 – 8.45 each day.
 The charge for breakfast club is £3.50 per day.
 The school also runs an After School Club from 3.10 – 6 pm each day.
 The charge is £8.00 for a full session or £5.50 if picked up before 4.30pm.
-To book a child into the Breakfast Club or After School Club please ring the school on 01603 720402 Option 3 or email firstname.lastname@example.org
+To book a child into the Breakfast Club, After School Club or Holiday Club please ring the school on 01603 720402 Option 3 or email firstname.lastname@example.org

 In emergencies we can take children into the clubs at the last minute but please contact the school with details.